Safe handling and application of pesticides

 It is not advised to spray on hot days, not if it is above 30 degrees.

-You need to be aware that when it is too hot the plants shut down, they protect themselves by not letting liquids in or out so there is no point wasting time and money spraying when it is hot.
+You need to be aware that when it is too hot the plants shut down, they protect themselves by not letting liquids in or out.
+Therefore, there is no point wasting time and money spraying when it is hot.

 As long as you have the correct application method and the full suite of tickets (not the grandfather option) then yes you can.